Soft Coral Garden Discovered in Greenland's Deep Sea

 The authors said they hope that their findings will urge policymakers to establish 187 square miles of this area to be protected under United Nations guidelines.

 “The deep sea is often over-looked in terms of exploration.
-In fact, we have better maps of the surface of Mars than we do of the deep sea,” said doctoral researcher Stephen Long from UCL Geography and Zoological Society London.
+In fact, we have better maps of the surface of Mars than we do of the deep sea,” said doctoral researcher Stephen Long from UCL Geography and Zoological Society of London.

 “The development of a low-cost tool that can withstand deep-sea environments opens up new possibilities for our understanding and management of marine ecosystems.
 We’ll be working with the Greenland government and fishing industry to ensure this fragile, complex and beautiful habitat is protected,” Long added.